Ensemble deep learning: A review: Ensemble Strategies:

 Since there is no temporal representation of the data in DSNs, they are less effective to the problems where temporal dependencies exist in the input data.
 To embed the temporal information in DSNs, Recurrent Deep Stacking Networks (R-DSNs) \cite{Palangi2014} combined the advantages of DSNs and Recurrent neural networks (RNN).
 Unlike RNN which uses Back Propagation through time for training the network, R-DSNs use Echo State Network (ESN) to initialize the weights and then fine-tuning them via batch-mode gradient descent.
 A stacked extreme learning machine was proposed in \cite{Zhou2015}.
 Here, at each level of the network ELM with the reduced number of hidden nodes was used to solve the large scale problems.
 The number of hidden nodes was reduced via the principal component analysis (PCA) reduction technique.
 Keeping in view the efficiency of stacked models, the number of stacked models based on support vector machine have been proposed \cite{Wang2019a, Wang2019b, Li2019}.
 Traditional models like Random Forests have also been extended to deep architecture, known as deep forests \cite{zhou2017deep}, via stacking concept.

-In addition to DSNs, there are some novel network architectures proposed based on the stacked method, \cite{low2019stacking} contributes a stacking-based deep neural network (S-DNN) which is trained without a backpropagation algorithm. \cite{kang2020novel} presents a model by stacking conditionally restricted Boltzmann machine and deep neural network, which achieve significant superior performance with fewer parameters and fewer training samples.
+In addition to DSNs, there are some novel network architectures proposed based on the stacking method, \citet{low2019stacking} contributed a stacking-based deep neural network (S-DNN) which is trained without a backpropagation algorithm. \citet{kang2020novel} presented a model by stacking conditionally restricted Boltzmann machine and deep neural network, which achieved significant superior performance with fewer parameters and fewer training samples.

-\subsection{\textbf{Negative correlation based deep Ensemble Methods}}
+\subsection{\textbf{Negative Correlation Based Deep Ensemble Methods}}

 Negative correlation learning (NCL) \cite{Liu1999} is an important technique for training the learning algorithms.
 The main concept behind the NCL is to encourage diversity among the individual models of the ensemble to learn the diverse aspects of the training data.
-NCL minimizes the empirical risk function of the ensemble models via minimization of error functions of the individual networks.
+NCL minimizes the empirical risk function of the ensemble model via minimization of error functions of the individual networks.
 NCL \cite{Liu1999} was evaluated for regression as well as classification tasks.
 The evaluation used different measures like simple averaging and winner-takes-all measures on classification tasks and simple average combination methods for regression problems.
 The authors figured out that winner-takes-all is better as compared to simple averaging in NCL ensemble models.

-In \cite{shi2018crowd}, deep negative correlation learning architecture for crowd counting known as D-ConvNet i.e. decorrelated convolutional networks was proposed.
+\citet{shi2018crowd} proposed deep negative correlation learning architecture for crowd counting known as D-ConvNet i.e. decorrelated convolutional networks.
 Here, counting is done based on regression-based ensemble learning from a pool of convolutional feature mapped weak regressors.
 The main idea behind this is to introduce the NCL concept in deep architectures.
 Robust regression via deep NCL \cite{Zhang2019b} is an extension of \cite{shi2018crowd} in which theoretical insights about the Rademacher complexity are given and extended to more regression-based problems.

-In \cite{buschjager2020generalized}, the author formulates a generalized bias-variance decomposition method to control the diversity and smoothly interpolates.
+\citet{buschjager2020generalized} formulated a generalized bias-variance decomposition method to control the diversity and smoothly interpolates.
 They present the Generalized Negative Correlation Learning (GNCL) algorithm, which can encapsulate many existing works in literature and achieve superior performance.